What We Know About Youth and Young Adult Homelessness

 During adolescence — a critical period that roughly spans ages 14 to 25 — young people typically develop their identity, build relationships and learn important life skills, such as smart decision making and risk taking.

-How can we end youth homelessness
+How can we end youth homelessness?

-• Gather better data to guide responses.
+• Gathering better data to guide responses.
 The field needs regular, national estimates of youth homelessness — ones that include youth staying with friends or in other temporary arrangements.
 This data can help guide funding for housing interventions, services, outreach and prevention efforts.

-• Identify targeted interventions.
+• Identifying targeted interventions.
 Researchers must continue exploring which risk factors matter most for certain populations — including young people of color and LGBTQ youth.
 Systems and programs can then use this information to better tailor services and support for these populations.

-As we address the immediate economic and housing crisis caused by the pandemic, we must also face down the longstanding factors that contribute to pervasive housing instability and homelessness among young people,” says Charles Rutheiser, who manages the Annie E. Casey Foundation’s strategies for addressing housing instability.
+As we address the immediate economic and housing crisis caused by the pandemic, we must also face down the longstanding factors that contribute to pervasive housing instability and homelessness among young people,” says Charles Rutheiser, who manages the Casey Foundation’s strategies for addressing housing instability.
 Only then can we begin to build a path forward to reducing and, ultimately, ending youth and young adult homelessness.

 Learn more about Casey’s work improving housing security and stability